Different Strokes- A Salmon Sandwich

 - Vine ripened tomatoes, sliced and a handful of mixed baby greens to “dress,” as is said in New Orleans, the sandwich.

-* I sprinkled mine with freshly ground black pepper and granulated garlic powder with parsley.
+* I sprinkled mine with freshly ground black pepper and Lawry’s garlic salt with parsley.

 - Heat the oil in a medium saute pan.
 Sprinkle the salmon with the freshly ground pepper and granulated garlic.
 When the oil is hot, add the salmon to the pan, and cook about 2 minutes on each side.